 Their scientific name is Dendroctonus ponderosae, and they belong to the order Coleoptera.
 Out of all the orders in the class Insecta, this one is the largest, with over 250,000 species.

-So, there is a vast difference between species when it comes to biology, size, behavior, and morphological characters.
+So, there is a vast difference between species when it comes to biology, size, behavior, and morphological characteristics.
 However, some similar features are a pair of membranous hind wings on the rear and a couple of elytra on the front of their bodies.
 Elytra are hardened wings that cover most of their abdomen.

 These beetles are very adaptable and occur in numerous habitats ranging from deserts to aquatic systems.
 In addition, they feed on various animal materials and plants.